 A lease agreement is a legally binding document between a landlord and a tenant.
+It is one of the major document within list of restaurant licenses and permits.
 A commercial lease is unique to the property being leased, the tenant, and the landlord.
 Whilst each lease is unique there are common elements to all commercial leases, including:

 Description of premises

 How overdue payments are handled

 Conditions under which the landlord can enter to inspect, repair, or examine the property